-BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION AB 2355 Levine Amended June 11, 2014 Enrolled Existing Law: Existing law, the California Integrated Waste Management Act of 1989, requires the Director of Transportation, upon consultation with CalRecycle, to review and modify all bid specifications relating to the purchase of specified paving materials and base, subbase, and pervious backfill materials using certain recycled materials.
+BILL AUTHOR STATUS SUMMARY TASK FORCE POSITION AB 2355 Levine Amended June 11, 2014 Senate Existing Law: Existing law, the California Integrated Waste Management Act of 1989, requires the Director of Transportation, upon consultation with CalRecycle, to review and modify all bid specifications relating to the purchase of specified paving materials and base, subbase, and pervious backfill materials using certain recycled materials.
 Existing law requires that the specifications be based on standards developed by the Department of Transportation for recycled paving materials and for recycled base, subbase, and pervious backfill materials.
 Existing law requires that the standards and specifications shall not reduce the quality of standards for highway and road construction Proposed Law: This bill would require, by January 1, 2017, a local agency that has jurisdiction over a street or highway to either adopt the standards developed by the Department of Transportation for recycled paving materials and for recycled base, subbase, and pervious backfill materials, or discuss at a regularly scheduled public hearing of the local agency's legislative or other governing body why the standards are not being adopted.
-AB 2371 Mullin Amended August 13, 2014 Senate Environmental Quality Committee DEAD State Department of Public Health, regulates the management, handling, and disposal of medical waste, as defined, including pharmaceutical waste.
-Existing law, for purposes of June 16, 2014, for this bill as amended April 21, Proposed Law: This bill would additionally exclude from the definition of "pharmaceutical waste," for purposes of regulation under the act, any over-the-counter human or veterinary drug or dietary supplement that is, among other things, characterized and managed as a hazardous or solid waste and, with respect to an over-the-counter human or veterinary drug, is not disposed of on land within the state.
+AB 2371 Mullin Amended August 13, 2014 Senate Environmental Quality Committee DEAD Existing Law: Existing law, the Medical Waste Management Act, administered by the State Department of Public Health, regulates the management, handling, and disposal of medical waste, as defined, including pharmaceutical waste.
+Existing law, for purposes of the act, defines "pharmaceutical waste" as a prescription or over-the counter human or veterinary drug, as specified, that is waste, as defined, but excludes from that definition certain pharmaceuticals being sent out of state to a reverse distributor, or being sent by a reverse distributor offsite for treatment and disposal, as prescribed. this bill as amended April Proposed Law: This bill would additionally exclude from the definition of "pharmaceutical waste," for purposes of regulation under the act, any over-the-counter human or veterinary drug or dietary supplement that is, among other things, characterized and managed as a hazardous or solid waste and, with respect to an over-the-counter human or veterinary drug, is not disposed of on land within the state.